zeiss-digital-innovation/jee-mongodb-showcase/jee-mongodb-backend/README.md

 ## Run

-You can run the application in two ways:
+You can run the application in two ways.
+For Docker see the next section.
+To run it in an existing Wildfly instance, follow these steps:

 ### Deploy to existing Wildfly